Sample Customer Discovery Brief: Lawn Care Software

 For [Your Product]

 - Create a LawnSite account immediately.
 This is the #1 community.
 Post genuinely, help people, share insights.
-The EarthaPro founders are already doing this â Tom should too.
+The EarthaPro founders are already doing this - you should too.

-- Target the âspreadsheet-to-CRMâ transition â not the âswitch from Jobberâ motion.
+- Target the "spreadsheet-to-CRM" transition - not the "switch from Jobber" motion.
 The biggest untapped market is owners still on paper/Excel.

-- Australia-first positioning could be a wedge â ServiceM8 is the only notable AU player, and all the big US CRMs have clunky timezone/currency support outside the US.
+- Australia-first positioning could be a wedge - ServiceM8 is the only notable AU player, and all the big US CRMs have clunky timezone/currency support outside the US.

 - Integration with Xero (not just QuickBooks) would be a killer feature for AU/NZ market.